-This is a very simple lead management Excel template that helps you track when you last talked to a lead, when you should follow up with them, and what your next action is.
+The CRM template from Vertex 42 is a very simple lead management Excel template that helps you track when you last talked to a lead, when you should follow up with them, and what your next action is.

 How this will help manage leads: You'll always know what to do next.

 AppSheets shares three sales lead tracking spreadsheets on this page, but their sales call log is the best.
 It shows you your contact history with specific leads, helping you quickly review your communication history before your next call.

 How this will help manage leads: You'll never forget your last conversation with a lead and have a clear overview of past interactions with that lead.

 5. Sales Pipeline Template from Smartsheet

 This Smartsheet template aims to replace CRM software altogether.
 Your leads are split between pipeline stages, and you can easily record the size and likelihood of your deal (there's even a space for weighted predictions).